mu-semtech/export-js-template/README.md

 ```

+Each element in the array will become an API endpoint in the microservice.
 An export configuration object consists of the following properties:
 * [REQUIRED] `path`: endpoint on which the export will be exposed
 * [REQUIRED] `format`: format of the export (`application/json`, `text/csv`, `text/turtle`, etc.)
 * [REQUIRED] `query`: the SPARQL query to execute.
 This may be a `SELECT` or a `CONSTRUCT` query.